micene09/scarlett/docs/guide/why.md

 ## 📕 Main principles

-Speaking with colleagues of mine and digging deeper on the web, me and my team found a list of principles that a rest client library, in our opinion, should absolutely respect.
+Speaking with colleagues of mine and digging deeper on the web, the team found a list of principles that a rest client library, in our opinion, should absolutely respect.

 ### 1. Keep it fully typed